MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 - 50% Increase in Page Views: Within just two weeks of launching the feature, I observed a remarkable 50% increase in page views.
 This demonstrated that the enhancements were effective in engaging users and providing them with the information they needed.

-- Enhanced Reputation: The platform has gained recognition as a reliable and valuable source of information for addiction and mental health facilities.
-Users now trust the platform to provide clear and comprehensive data, reinforcing the website's reputation as a go-to resource in this critical domain.
+- Enhanced Reputation: Surfacing this information reinforced the domains' reputation as a trusted platform in the mental health addiction space as a comprehensive online resource that was always patient-first.